nguyendviet/Secure-User/README.md

 ### Logic
 * Users register or sign in.
 App handles cases: unregistered email address, wrong email and password combination...
 * Users can change password, delete account.
-* Users write new note and app updates notes instantly from database.
+* Users write new notes and app updates notes instantly from database.

 ## Install
 After cloning the repo to your local machine, go to its folder and run: